Holiday inspiration currently loading...

-Prices based on two adults sharing accommodation for 10 nights, five on a bed and breakfast, two with dinner included and three on a self-catering basis in Stornoway, with a luxury welcome hamper included.
+Prices based on two adults sharing accommodation for 10 nights, four on a bed and breakfast basis, three with dinner included while on Skye and three on a self-catering basis in Stornoway, with a luxury welcome hamper included.

 Ferry travel for car and two passengers is provided on a return basis to Islay, and single from Mallaig to Armadale on Skye, from Uig on Skye to Tarbert on Harris, and from Stornoway on Lewis to Ullapool.

 A private distillery tour and four-course whisky/ food pairing on Islay is also included.

 Though car rental is not included, this can be arranged on request.